We're dedicated to environmental responsibility and are working on auditing our impact to meet zero waste.

 At the Wānaka Festival of Colour, we are dedicated to reducing our environmental impact and working towards a zero-waste event.
 Through our partnership with Wastebusters, we ensure that waste is minimised, resources are reused, and recycling is maximised across all festival venues.

-Reusable Serveware – All food and drink at our main venues are served using reusable crockery and glassware, reducing single-use waste.
+✅ Reusable Serveware – Our festival café and bar and community day vendors will use only reusable crockery and glassware, reducing single-use waste.

-Waste Audits & Reduction Targets – Where possible, we conduct waste audits to track our impact and aim to reduce single-use coffee cups by 50% at the 2026 festival.
+✅ Waste Audits & Reduction Targets – Where possible, we conduct waste audits to track our impact and aim to reduce single-use coffee cups brought in by our audience by 50% at the 2026 festival.
 We hope to have audit measures in place for 2025.

 How You Can Help: